-- 1 (d) No privileged wire or electronic communication 2 intercepted in accordance with, or in violation of, this 3 chapter shall lose its privileged character. - (e) When an investigative officer, while engaged in intercepting wire or electronic communications in a manner authorized by this chapter, intercepts communications relating to an offense other than those specified in the intercept order, the contents of, and evidence derived from the communication, may be disclosed or used as provided by subsection (a) and (b).
+1 (d) No privileged wire or electronic communication 2 intercepted in accordance with, or in violation of, this 3 chapter shall lose its privileged character.

+(e) When an investigative officer, while engaged in intercepting wire or electronic communications in a manner authorized by this chapter, intercepts communications relating to an offense other than those specified in the intercept order, the contents of, and evidence derived from, the communication may be disclosed or used as provided by subsection (a) and (b).
 The contents of, and any evidence derived from the communication may be used under subsection (c) when a judge of competent jurisdiction finds, on a subsequent application, that the contents were otherwise intercepted in accordance with this chapter.
 The subsequent application shall be made as soon as practicable.

-- (a) On or before January 31 of each year, any judge who has issued an order, or an extension of an order, pursuant to Section 20-2A-5 that expired during the preceding year, or who has denied approval of an intercept order during the preceding year, shall report to the Administrative Office of the United States Courts all of the following: - (1) The fact that an order or extension was sought. - (2) The kind of order or extension sought. - (3) The fact that the order or extension was granted as applied for, was modified, or was denied.
+- (a) On or before January 31 of each year, any judge who has issued an order, or an extension of an order, pursuant to Section 20-2A-5 that expired during the preceding year, or who has denied approval of an intercept order during the preceding year, shall report to the Administrative Office of the United States Courts all of the following: - (1) The fact that an order or extension was sought. - (2) The kind of order or extension sought.

+1 (3) The fact that the order or extension was granted 2 as applied for , Wa as mod difie d, 01 r was deni ied.